ECN400 Macroeconomic Theory and Policy

 - the ability to communicate key theoretical and empirical insights based on macroeconomic models and available macroeconomic data.

-The course consists of plenary lectures, guest lectures, students submit assignments and develop a project in groups.
+The course consists of plenary lectures, guest lectures, students submit group assignments.

 Requirements for course approval

-Two assignments and one case presentation must be passed (approved) in order to take the exam.
+Two assignments must be passed (approved) in order to take the exam.

 4 hours written school exam.